KevinSmall/HanaFractal_WindowsForms/README.md

 Improvements
 ------------
 * The client uses the feeble default WinForms drawing which is very slow.
 Much better would be a DirectX client.
 This would mean a new client project would connect the same backend FractalModel project.
-* Client could caches result and zoom in with transitions.
+* Client could caches results and implement transitions (eg zoom) between views.
+* To apply different coloring algorithms, edit code in FractalViewer.ConvertEscapedToColor().